 Hi BarBackers!
 Welcome to our newest blog series: "Lounge Cocktails".

-For starters, Wikipedia defines a cocktail as follows: "A term used to refer to any generic alcoholicmixed drink, cocktail may mean any beverage that contains two or more ingredients if at least one of those ingredients contains alcohol."
-When a mixed drink contains only a distilled spirit and a mixer, such as soda or fruit juice, it is a highball; many of the International Bartenders Association Official Cocktails are highballs.
+For starters, the accepted definition for a cocktail is as follows: "A term used to refer to any generic alcoholic mixed drink, cocktail may mean any beverage that contains two or more ingredients if at least one of those ingredients contains alcohol."
+When a mixed drink contains only a distilled spirits and a mixer, such as soda or fruit juice, it is a highball; many of the International Bartenders Association official cocktails are highballs.
 When a cocktail contains only a distilled spirit and a liqueur, it is a duo and when it adds a mixer, it is a trio.
 Additional ingredients may be sugar, honey, milk, cream, and various herbs, mixing agents and fermented extracts.